 Erellan, the middle brother, took his followers south to live along the banks of the great river coursing through the Fillani Jungle.
 He named his group the House of the Blue Star (the Fair Folk always were fond of fancy names) and when this news traveled north to Quendi, Erebald wouldn’t be outdone and named his Elves the House of the Crescent Moon, effective retroactively to the first day the Fair Folk set foot in the Quendi.

 Erellan discovered that he had neighbors.
 Elves, descended from those who’d lived in Indalle and Jali seven thousand years earlier, lived on the islands off the southern coast.
 They called themselves Sea Elves too, because they lived by the sea, not because they’d miraculously restored the ancient bloodline, though Tolandyr, their leader, had enough of it to turn him pale blue, like a Smurf dipped in powder sugar.
-As Sangrar of the Elder Days had made way for Mankind’s, some Fair Folk had sailed away, desperate to escape destruction.
-Tolandyr’s ship was the fastest of the bunch and, when the winds stopped blowing, when the waves stopped crashing, he found land first and had the Seas Elves ever since.
+As Sangrar of the Elder Days made way for Mankind’s, some Fair Folk had sailed away, desperate to escape the Reckoning’s destruction.
+Tolandyr’s ship was the fastest of the bunch and, when the winds stopped blowing, when the waves stopped crashing, he found land and settled the Seas Elves.
 He did have an advisor, the Ancient One, who came to the islands many centuries later, about the time Thar who was Umbar fell from Heaven.
 The Ancient One’s name was never revealed, but he was obviously born under the Full Radiance.
 I have my theories as to his identity and before you ask, I’m sure he wasn’t the Herald.
 Yes, the Herald also went by that name, but with so many long-lived people such a coincidence was bound to happen.
 I’m surprised there weren’t more Ancient Ones.